Key Takeaways

 What is Spatial Analysis?

-Spatial analysis is the practice of analyzing location-based data that has a geographic component in order to identify patterns, relationships, and trends tied to location.
+Spatial analysis, also referred to as spatial data analysis or spatial analytics, is the practice of analyzing location-based data that has a geographic component in order to identify patterns, relationships, and trends tied to location.
+The spatial analysis definition, at its core, describes a method that considers not just what the data says, but where it originates and how geography shapes its meaning.

 Rather than treating data points as isolated values, spatial analysis considers how those points relate to one another in physical space.
 Location, proximity, boundaries, and movements all become part of the analysis.